CLSPhila/dagster-ls-qa-demo/Readme.md

+** Work in progress.
+Feedback appreciated! **

 # Orchestrating Case Management Quality Assurance

 ## The payoff

 At Community Legal Services, we rely heavily on our case management system, LegalServer, to collect data for reporting on our work to funders.
 We collect a lot of data.
-There hundreds of different fields on thousands of cases, people, and other kinds of entities.
+There are hundreds of different fields on thousands of cases, people, and other kinds of entities.
 And we have an ever-growing list of rules to ensure the quality of that data: cases that close as brief advice shouldn't also record that the case involved litigation in a state court; cases that are funded by certain projects need to have certain data fields filled in.
 And so on.
 There are a few dozen of these rules now, and the list is always growing.

 We need to be able to:
 1. Identify all the errors